Skip to content

 Arguments

-• library-name
+• git-repo

-The name of the library to create.
+The GIT repository of the extension to install.

 Examples